justinvmito/justinvmito.github.io/projects/saving-database.md

   - VI
   - C
   - C++
-summary: "I made a database with a save feature for ICS 212 using C and C++, in a Unix environment."
+summary: "A database with a save feature, made for ICS 212 using C and C++ in a Unix environment."
 ---

 <div class="text-center p-4">